paparabbit/kobalt/readme.md

 Set of admin views and functionality to speed up development of small custom Content Management Systems built in Laravel....

-Though as I get more familiar with some of the packages available for Laravel (particularly relating images to records) I should hopefully be able to remove a lot of the code within this.

-Notes to self:

 **Steps for using**

 **Config/app.php**